inspec/inspec/docs-chef-io/content/inspec/resources/lxc.md

   end
 ```

-### Ensures container exists, is in running status and verifies the different properties of the container
+### Ensures container exists, is in running status, and verifies the different container properties

-The below test passes if the container `ubuntu-container` exists, is running and the properties value matches against the desired value.
+The below test passes if the container `ubuntu-container` exists, is running, and the properties value matches against the desired value.

 ```ruby
   describe lxc("ubuntu-container") do